springboardmentor2468a-lab/Projects_2/README.md

 This dataset was originally prepared by **Hadi Fanaee-T** from the University of Porto.
 Since the authors requested citation in any downstream use, I’ve included their reference below.

-> Fanaee-T, Hadi, and Gama, Joao.
-(2013).
-> *Event labeling combining ensemble detectors and background knowledge.*
-> Progress in Artificial Intelligence.
+> Fanaee-T, Hadi, and Gama, Joao, "Event labeling combining ensemble detectors and background knowledge", Progress in Artificial Intelligence (2013): pp. 1-15, Springer Berlin Heidelberg, doi:10.1007/s13748-013-0040-3.
-> doi:10.1007/s13748-013-0040-3

 I’ve also linked the Kaggle version for convenience.